 How Do We Express Ourselves?

 Apart from toxic language, we also tend to blow things out of proportion when describing negative experiences.
-People like to over-exaggerate their negative experience by using the darkest and most negative words they know.
+People like to over-exaggerate their negative experiences by using the darkest and most negative words they know.

 Even if we are reminded of the blessings, we immediately tend to remind ourselves of all the other problems we have.
 A strange pattern many of us humans have.